pamaph20/CS340-S23-Notes/Day10Notes.md

 ### 2/20/23

 ## Overview
-This lecture contains information about how we might go about assessing the internal and external quality of a piece of software through software testing
+This lecture contains information about how we might go about assessing the internal and external quality of a piece of software through software testing.

 ---

 ## Software Testing

 > #### Definition
-> __internal quality__ is developer-facing quality
+> __Internal quality__ is developer-facing quality.

 > #### Definition
-> __external quality__ is customer-facing quality
+> __External quality__ is customer-facing quality.

 ## Testing a Python list
 If we were to try and create tests for a list in python, what might we test?